What We Do

 Chris Castle, Founder (Admitted in Texas and California)

-Chris has testified on artist rights issues at the UK Parliament, briefed the National Association of Attorneys General about brand sponsored piracy, spoken at Congressional seminars and lectured at law schools and business schools in the US and Canada on music-tech issues and artist rights.
-He was the founding chair of the Austin-Toronto Music City Trade Alliance, a cooperative effort of the Austin and Toronto city councils to promote commercial music exchanges between the U.S. and Canada.
-Chris received the 2016 Texas Star Award from the State Bar of Texas.
+Chris is a frequent speaker at professional conferences, including for the American Bar Association and state bar associations of California, Minnesota, New York and Texas.
+He has testified on artist rights issues at the UK Parliament, briefed the National Association of Attorneys General about brand sponsored piracy, spoken at Congressional seminars and lectures at law schools and business schools in the US and Canada on music-tech issues and artist rights.
+Chris was the founding chair of the Austin-Toronto Music City Trade Alliance, a cooperative effort of the Austin and Toronto city councils to promote commercial music business trade between the U.S. and Canada.
+He serves on the Industry Advisory Council for the UCLA Center for Music Innovation at the UCLA Herb Alpert School of Music.
+Chris is the Legislative Chair of the Entertainment & Sports Law Section of the State Bar of Texas.
+In 2005, Chris was elected as a fellow of the World Technology Network.
+He received the 2016 Texas Star Award from the State Bar of Texas.

 copyright1 [at] musictechpolicy [dot com]